Here Comes Everybody – The Power of Organizing Without Organizations by Clay Shirky is the book of the moment.

 It is an on-trend now in 2008 as Malcolm Gladwell’s The Tipping Point had been previously.
 Shirky writes a book about the way that productive, collaborative groups form–groups that are larger and more distributed than at any other time: the places where our social networks and technological networks overlap.

-Shirky’s prose provides some great case studies that I am likely to turn into slides when I present and provide important food for thought particularly for those involved in reputation management and crisis communications programmes.
+Shirky’s prose provides some great case studies that I am likely to turn into slides when I present to teams and clients.
+It provides important food for thought particularly for those involved in reputation management and crisis communications programmes.
 Shirky writes in an accessible easy-to-read way that moves his book beyond an audience of web-centric wonks like me to the ‘everybody’ of the book title.

-What the book lacks is quantitative data to support the qualitative anecdotal research that Shirky pulled together.
+What the book lacks is quantitative data to support the qualitative anecdotal research that Shirky had pulled together.
+We don’t know how efficient and effective these techniques actually are.
+They can’t be benchmarked against other tactics.
 My other concern is that people will think that social media is excessively easy to do.
 It isn’t; for every successful campaign there are countless numbers of campaigns that don’t get the attention they deserve – the Boycott Strada and Cafe Rouge Facebook group being a case in point.